Nadrieril/blog/_posts/2025-11-11-truly-first-class-custom-smart-pointers.md

     // maybe other things?
 }

-/// Describes the location of a subvalue of type `Target` within a value of type
-/// `Source`.
-trait Projection: Copy {
-    type Source: ?Sized;
-    type Target: ?Sized;
-    // Apply the projection to a pointer. unsafe fn do_project(self, *mut Self::Source) -> *mut Self::Target;
-}

-/// Allows naming the type of a projection.
-All projections are supported:
-/// struct field, union field, enum variant field, indexing.
-/// E.g. `projection_type((MyStruct.field[_].other_field as Some).0): Projection`
-macro projection_type! { ... }
-/// Alias for `projection_type` that doesn't allow fields.
-Represents the noop
-/// projection that maps a type to itself. macro empty_projection! { ... }

 /// "Borrow" a subplace of a custom place as the chosen place container `X`.
 ///
 /// The syntax for this is `@SmartPtr <place_expr>` (or, for the built-in